macp3o/linux-tweaks/README.md

 ~~~

-## License
+## MIT License

-MIT license.
 See the LICENSE file for details.